The terms sect and cult are omitted by many scholars.

 - A sect is a small group of people, whereas a cult is a quasi-religious group.

-- The members of the cult are obedient to their leaders, whereas this is not the case with the members of sects.
+- The cult members are obedient to their leaders, but this is not the case with the members of sects.